GrahamDumpleton-abandoned/mod_wsgi-metrics/README.rst

 MOD_WSGI (METRICS)
 ==================

+**Note that this package is no longer being maintained at this point.
+At some point it will be done over to use a different mechanism for visualising data so as not to depend on a separate service.**

 The mod_wsgi-metrics package is an add on package for Apache/mod_wsgi.
 It generates metric information about the run time performance of Apache and mod_wsgi.
 At least mod_wsgi version 4.2.0 is required.